Leroy-Jacques Mickels

-Leroy-Jacques Mickels (born 25 June 1995) is a German professional footballer who plays as a forward for Spartak Varna.
+Leroy-Jacques Mickels (born 25 June 1995) is a German professional footballer who plays as a forward for Azerbaijani club Zira.

 Career

 Mickels moved to MSV Duisburg on 27 June 2019.
 He made his professional debut for MSV Duisburg in the 3.
 Liga on 20 July 2019, in the home match against Sonnenhof Großaspach.
 His contract was extended until 2021 on 18 December 2019.
 On 26 May 2021, it was announced that he would leave Duisburg at the end of the 2020–21 season.
 Four days later, he signed with Türkgücü München.

 Mickels joined Regionalliga West club Rot-Weiß Oberhausen on 23 June 2022.
-He signed a one-and-a-half year contract with Bulgarian club Spartak Varna in January 2023.
+He signed a one-and-a-half-year contract with Bulgarian club Spartak Varna in January 2023.

+On 4 July 2023, Mickels joined Saudi club Al-Taraji.

+On 14 August 2024, Mickels joined Azerbaijani club Shamakhi.

 Personal life

-Born in Germany, Mickels is of Congolese descent.
+Leroy-Jacques' older twin brothers Joy-Lance and Joy-Slayd Mickels are also professional footballer.
+The three brothers, whose parents come from the DR Congo, played together at the under-19 level for Borussia Mönchengladbach.